-Time to start the tiling!
+Time to start adding the brick tile!
 We had a little help with this step since I’m not the best at tile work.

 We bought a fast setting mortar so we could grout within a few hours, and went with a bright white grout.
 (Yes it’s an all-white fireplace!)